jboss-switchyard/quickstarts/demos/policy-security-cert/Readme.md

 Running the quickstart
 ======================

-1. Start JBoss AS in standalone mode:
+1. Start EAP in standalone mode:

         ${AS}/bin/standalone.sh